Knowledge Center

 Sourcing vs recruiting

-Although the terms ‘sourcing’ and ‘recruiting’ are often used interchangeably, they are two different functions.
+It’s important to note that although the terms ‘sourcing’ and ‘recruiting’ are often used interchangeably, they are two distinct functions.

-Depending on the size of the organization, sourcing and recruiting may be carried out by the same person or team of people.
+Depending on the size of the organization, sourcing and recruiting the perfect candidates may be carried out by the same person or team of people.
 In addition, automation of sourcing and recruiting tasks gives recruiters more time to focus on a great candidate experience.

 What are the must-haves for a strong candidate sourcing pipeline?
 Let’s get to it!